 All residential facilities have guest and visitation policies and required registration.
-This policy is intended to protect the rights of all residents in a suite and to support the academic mission of the residence halls.
-The required registration form can be found in the housing and dining portal and on the residence life website under policies and forms.
+This policy is intended to protect the rights of all residential students in a suite and to support the academic mission of the residence halls.
+The required registration form can be found in the housing and dining portal and on the residence life website under policies and rates.

-SUNY Polytechnic Institute resident students are permitted to have guests and visitors under the following guidelines:
+SUNY Polytechnic Institute residential students are permitted to have guests and visitors under the following guidelines: